 Sposato is a two-year experience.

-The residency year involves at least 40 hours per week of direct work inside of a school.
+The training year involves at least 40 hours per week of direct work inside of a school.
 That work might include tutoring, assisting teaching, leading clubs or enrichment programs, participating in team meetings, coaching a sport, etc. It's a full week of real work in a real school.

-During year two, Spoasto students are employed as full-time first-year teachers.
+During year two, Sposato students are employed as full-time first-year teachers.
 Most choose to take teaching jobs in the Greater Boston area, but some others teach in high-performing urban public schools elsewhere in the country, e.g. New York, Washington D.C., Chicago, Los Angeles.
 In addition to full-time teaching, Sposato students take a distance learning course, supported by individualized coaching.
 Their performance during this year is carefully evaluated to determine if they receive the M.E.T. degree.